AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 ### Edit a test
 #### Request
 POST `/test/<id>` edit the test at the id.

-The form must be send using the `multipart/form-data` encode type.

 Parameters:
  - last-modification: the last modification before this, to verify that there isn't a conflict (unix timestamp)